We are hiring! Click here to find out more 269-751-5839

 • No power to the kiln or controller.

-BE CAREFUL IF YOU CHOOSE TO TAKE ON YOUR OWN KILN REPAIR - KILNS PACK A POWERFUL PUNCH OF POTENTIALLY DEADLY CURRENT.
+BE CAREFUL IF YOU CHOOSE TO TAKE ON YOUR OWN KILN REPAIRS - KILNS PACK A POWERFUL PUNCH OF POTENTIALLY DEADLY CURRENT.
 Ensure that the power source to the kiln is disabled before doing any work on your kiln.
-IF IN DOUBT, HIRE A QUALIFIED ELECTRICIAN FOR YOUR REPAIRS.
+IF IN DOUBT, call us for information on how to contact our kiln repair guy, or find a qualified electrician .

 Here are some resources that you may find helpful: